Submitty/submitty.github.io/_docs/developer/testing/php_unit_tests.md

-Running this, `die` will first attempt to execute a function at `app\die()` and if that does not exist, run the global definition. `php-mock-phpunit` uses this concept, and allows us to define the builtins relative to the namespace of a class being tested.
+Running this, `die` will first attempt to execute a function at `app\die()` and if that does not exist, run the global definition. `php-mock-phpunit` uses this concept, and allows us to define the built-ins relative to the namespace of a class being tested.
 For the following example, we will assume the class you are trying to test has the namespace of `app\libraries`.
 Creating a function mock is then similar to creating a class mock: